 Make the rub.
 Combine the sugar, salt, paprika, onion powder, and garlic powder in a small bowl.

 Prepare the grill for zone cooking.
-For a gas grill, light one side to high or medium-high heat and leave the other side unlit.
+For a gas grill, heat one side to high or medium-high heat and leave the other side unlit.
 For a charcoal grill, light a chimney of coals, pile the coals on one side of the grill, and leave the other side empty.

 Grill the tenderloin for 12 to 15 minutes.
 Place the tenderloin over direct heat.
 Cover and cook, flipping the tenderloin only once, until the internal temperature reaches 140°F to 145°F, 5 to 7 minutes per side.
 Move to indirect heat if the tenderloin starts to char too much, and continue to cook until it reaches the correct internal temperature, about 18 minutes total cook time.